 A few people reacted negatively to my article on why Public Domain software is broadly unsuitable for inclusion in a community open source project.
 Most argued that because public domain gave them the rights they need where they live (mostly the USA), I should not say it was wrong to use it.

 Open Source and Public Domain are frequently confused.
 Here’s why it’s a mistake to treat the two terms as synonyms.

 Plenty of people assume that public domain software must be open source.
-While it may be free software within your specific context, it is incorrect to treat public domain software as open source.
+While it may be free software within your specific context, it is incorrect to treat public domain software as open source or indeed as globally free software.
 That’s not a legal opinion (I’m not a lawyer so only entitled to layman’s opinions) but rather an observation that an open source user or developer cannot safely include public domain source code in a project.
-Continue reading
+Continue reading →